maxohsawa/readme-slacker/README.md

 1. Install it globally:
    `sudo npm install -g .`
 2. Navigate to directory with README.md and run command:
-   `readme-slacker`
-3. A text file called `SLACKER.txt` will be created
+   1. for macOS `readme-slacker` command will default to copy formatted text to clipboard
+   2. for Windows `readme-slacker` command will default to creating `SLACKER.txt` file
+   3. using `readme-slacker -f` command will create `SLACKER.txt` file
-4. The contents of the txt file can be pasted into a Slack post
+3. The clipboard or contents of the txt file can be pasted into a Slack post
-5. Slack will detect Slack-specific formatting and will ask if you want to apply them
+4. Slack will detect Slack-specific formatting and will ask if you want to apply them
-6. Select Apply styles
+5. Select Apply styles

 ## Features